What are Peacock Pearls?

 Many black pearls sold today are Chinese freshwater pearls that have been treated.
 These treatments would be quite obvious to an experienced pearl expert or retailer as they are not an exact match to the real peacock colouring.
 Some dye treatments may also show some colour differences or fading over time, so ask your retailer if unsure.

-We love the more natural colours of the peacock pearl and will soon be introducing a new range of jewellery to Winterson that will display some of these amazing Tahitian pearls.
+We love the more natural colours and overtones of the peacock pearl and have a beautiful range of jewellery at Winterson that showcases the extraordinary natural rainbow overtones of these amazing peacock pearls.

-Read our recent Journal article on Selecting Fine Pearls if you would like to know more.
+Read our Journal article on Selecting Fine Pearls if you would like to know more.